-- more than 50% of the area of the land in the subdivided section has been used for a dwelling that was the seller's main home; and - the seller has used the land in the subdivided section in that manner for more than 50% of the bright-line period.
+- the land in the subdivided section has been used predominantly for the seller's main home.
+This is usually met if more than 50% of the land is used by the seller for their main home.
+However, if the split between main home use of the land and other uses is close, the nature and importance of the different uses of the land may also be relevant; and - the seller has used the land in the subdivided section in that manner for more than 50% of the bright-line period.